mo

 Crime scene investigation (CSI) is a field of forensic investigation that intrigues many people.
 In this occupation, individuals look at the evidence left behind at a crime scene to determine what may have happened and who might have been involved.
 For this reason, documenting evidence is very important, and this is just one of the many components of instruction provided within a CSI program.
 If you are interested in CSI, you may want to choose from one of the following common paths:

-Some programs in CSI are only a year in length, but those that lead to an associate degree typically take two.
+Some CSI programs are only one year long, but those leading to an associate degree typically take two.
 These programs generally cover fundamental topics in CSI, such as criminal investigation, crime scene safety, fingerprint development, and more.

 The BLS indicates that the bachelor’s degree is usually an entry point for CSI.
-However, most of the bachelor’s degree programs will offer a degree in criminal justice with a specialization in CSI.
-This allows students to complete a four-year degree, and learn about many of the same topics as at the associate degree level, but in more depth and with more electives.
+However, most bachelor’s degree programs will offer a degree in criminal justice with a specialization in CSI.
+This allows students to complete a four-year degree and learn about many of the same topics as at the associate degree level, but in more depth and with more electives.

-Many people enter CSI after they have become police officers and spent time on the job.
+Many people enter CSI after becoming police officers and spend time on the job.
 To become an officer, individuals need to complete an academy, through which they develop various skills, from self-defense tactics to shooting a weapon.
 Police officers may later learn about CSI on the job, typically by working with another police professional or by completing academy-sponsored or similar training.

 Certification can be a valuable tool in showing potential employees that you know CSI.
 Some organizations offering certification include the International Association for Identification (IAI) and the International Crime Scene Investigators Association (ICSIA).
 Because certification requirements vary, it is best to contact the specific organization beforehand to fully understand the steps that need to be taken.

 Overall growth in the forensic science occupation is quite strong.
-As proof of point, the Bureau of Labor Statistics projects that openings for forensic science technicians will increase 11 percent between 2021 and 2031, much faster than the expected growth rate for all occupations (5 percent).
-And this expected addition of 2,000 positions nationally is only one career possibility for people trained in forensic science.
+As proof of point, the Bureau of Labor Statistics (2024) projects that openings for forensic science technicians will increase 13 percent between 2022 and 2032, much faster than the expected growth rate for all occupations (3 percent).
+This expected addition of 2,300 positions nationally is only one career possibility for people trained in forensic science.
+Job opportunities are expected to be best for those with a bachelor’s degree in natural science and a master’s degree in forensic science, according to the BLS, or those who have DNA specialties or skills in digital computer forensics.

 Other agencies offering opportunities could be: